 Kahuna Canyon

 Oahu locals love to scuba dive at Kahuna Canyon.
-The bowl-shaped crater create a really cool place to explore and see everything from octopus to sharks!
+The bowl-shaped crater creates a really cool place to explore and see everything from octopuses to Galapagos sharks!

 Vought F4U Corsair